impira/docquery/README.md

 * Mac OS X: `brew install tesseract`
 * Ubuntu: `apt install tesseract-ocr`

 `docqa` scan allows you to ask one or more questions to a single document or directory of files.
-For exmaple, you can find the invoice number of [this invoice](https://templates.invoicehome.com/invoice-template-us-neat-750px.png) with
+For example, you can find the invoice number https://templates.invoicehome.com/invoice-template-us-neat-750px.png with

 ```bash
 $ docqa scan "What is the invoice number?" https://templates.invoicehome.com/invoice-template-us-neat-750px.png